Is your baby suffering from itchy, dry skin?

 Adding it to the bath is an age-old remedy to soothe itching and irritation.
 Even the ancient Romans and Egyptians used oatmeal baths for their skin conditions!

-Oatmeal baths provide relief from baby skin issues such as skin rash, eczema, hives from allergies, sunburn, dry and scaly skin, and even bug bites.
+Oatmeal baths provide relief from baby skin issues such as skin or diaper rash, eczema, hives from allergies, sunburn, dry and scaly skin, and even bug bites.

 To make an oatmeal bath for your baby, just fill their tub with warm water and add colloidal oatmeal, also known as finely ground oatmeal.